berni-ai/berni-ai/README.md

 - **Strategic** impact through data storytelling
 - **Scalable** solutions that are transferable across clients

 🧐 **My core philosophy:** I invest deeply in understanding the problem space aligning with stakeholders to define meaningful business questions and identifying scalable approaches, especially in configurable environments.
-This upfront clarity ensures analysis is repeatable, adaptable, and built to serve future clients seamlessly.
+This approach prevents us from being caught offguard.
+This upfront clarity ensures analysis is repeatable, adaptable, and built to onboard future clients seamlessly.

 ---
 ## Let’s Connect & Collaborate